Date of Death between 1954-01-01 and 1954-12-31 (Sorted by Popularity Ascending)

 Steve Clark was born on February 26, 1891 in Davis County, Indiana, USA.
 He was an actor, known for Durango Valley Raiders (1938), Haunted Ranch (1943) and Saddle Mountain Roundup (1941).
 He was married to Emily Margaret Clark and Ruth.
 He died on June 29, 1954 in Van Nuys, Los Angeles, California,...

 Robert Walker was born on June 18, 1888 in Bethlehem, Pennsylvania, USA as Robert Donald Walker.
-He was an actor and writer, known for The Man from New Mexico (1932), Pueblo Terror (1931) and Gunsmoke Ranch (1937).
-He was married to Vera, Cora J. and Ruth R. He died on March 4, 1954 in Los Angeles,...
+He was an actor and writer, known for Pueblo Terror (1931), Gunsmoke Ranch (1937) and The Vanishing Legion (1931).
+He was married to Vera, Cora J. and Ruth R. He died on March 4, 1954 in Los Angeles, ...

 Actor | The Monster